The fight for civil rights

 For centuries, we have clung to the orthodoxy that Parliament is the best means of defining and championing our rights.
 But is this still a safe assumption, in the age of referendums, social media campaigns, e-petitions and AI that can make intelligent decisions about the needs of every neighbourhood?
 Which is more responsive: your smartphone or your MP?

-Special guests include Ed Dowding and Tabitha Morton.
+Our special guests include Amanda Chetwynd-Cowieson, Ed Dowding and Tabitha Morton.

 Secular versus religious rights: what should happen when they clash?